zyrgit/cs424/Setting up the lab/README.md

 Then you need to find your RPi's wireless IP.
 On RPi run `ifconfig` and see the IP for `wlan0`, e.g. 10.194.102.108.
 Then you can disconnect your laptop and RPi now.
 Exit the terminal and unplug the Ethernet cable, login into your RPi using wireless IP: `ssh pi@10.194.102.108`.

+On laptop, run `ssh-copy-id pi@10.194.102.108` so that you don't need to type password to login.

 ## 6. Modify RPi hostname.
 Suppose you're group 1, the name of your RPi should be `robotpi1`, change accordingly.